Meet the Team

 Having been granted a registered tax agent license at the age of 22 and completing his Chartered Accounting degree, Mr Campbell founded a successful tax accountancy practice in Brisbane, Australia.
 After a number of years of the firm’s successful establishment, Luke accepted an offer to join a client of the firm in the sporting consumer goods industry to expand the business globally.

-Having set up offices in the United States and the United Kingdom, Mr Campbell led the growth of the global business from $3M to over $55M in 4 years.
+Following the establishment of in-country office premises in the United States and the United Kingdom, Mr Campbell led the growth of the global business from $3M to over $55M in 4 years.
 Along this growth path, he led the acquisition of a number of brands under his parent company across various industries, expanding distribution into 60 countries globally and employing over 100 full time staff across multiple jurisdictions.

 Mr Campbell is a member of both the Institute of Chartered Accountants Australia and New Zealand & the Australian Institute of Company Directors.